calpoly-iandunn/csc476/lectures/11-character-animation.md

 - Scales?
 Yes.
 - Rotations?
 Nope.

+### Rotations

+First, let's just generally talk about rotations.

+* Euler angles
+  * Rotation matrix for each axis, apply
+  * Order can be anything
+* Rotation matrix
+  * The columns form the basis vectors
+  * Orthonomal basis vectors

 ### Rotation Interpolation

 Well, there wouldn't be a section here if it wasn't possible.